 SPECIAL MASTER OF AEROSPACE ENGINEERING

-The Special Master of Aerospace Engineering is for students having a university title in any engineering discipline obtained in EU universities or an equivalent university title obtained outside EU.
+The Special Master of Aerospace Engineering is for students having a five years university title in any engineering discipline.
 It is a two-year program; however, it reduces to a one-year program for students with a degree in the area of aerospace engineering.
 Students are trained in research and development activities through an educational programme that covers both theoretical and practical aspects, including lab activities.
 At the School of Aerospace Engineering the following labs are active:

 Power Systems for Aerospace Lab